 Can Samoyed be left alone?

 Bred by the Samoyede peoples of Northern Siberia, Samoyeds slept with their masters and families and worked with them every day pulling loads on sleds and herding reindeer.
 Today, they are still effective working dogs and competition dogs.
-Their strongest desire is to be a core part of the family and community, loving to play with people and to give and receive affection and attention.
+Their strongest desire is to be a core part of the family and community, love to play with people, and to give and receive affection and attention.

 Can Samoyed be left alone?
 A Samoyed is not a suitable dog to be left alone for significant lengths of time.
 Samoyeds can quickly become destructive dogs, and if they are tied up, ignored, or under-stimulated, they will use their intelligence to get your attention – in negative ways.